 When it comes to emergency planning, many households struggle to know where to begin.
 Unknowns are hard to plan for, especially creating a food stockpile with limited information.
 Number 10 cans, also written #10 cans, are really useful to you.
+It can come in handy especially during emergency situations.
+It can last for years in proper storage.
+Rest assured that your food will last long-term.
+With this, you will be have a meal ready in emergency situations.

 There’s no telling what the problem will be.
 Is it an earthquake?
 Is it a storm?
 Disasters can cut off your food and water supply, and you may not know when it’s going to come back.
+In situations like this, you have to know and be prepared to respond.
+So, when situations like this come, are you ready?
+Will you be able to respond accordingly?
+What measures were you able to do as preparation?

 Every family should have enough food and water for 72 hours.
 This is the minimum recommended, and in some cases, it will have to be enough.
+We need to look at the welfare of our family.

 Just for your drinking needs (not cooking, washing, or cleaning), you should have one gallon of water per day, per person.
 That means for a family of 5, you need at least 15 gallons of water on hand for drinking water.

 Plastic 5-gallon survival jugs are easy to store.
 Now, for a month, you need 150 gallons of water.
-Something larger, like a few 50-gallon stackable tanks, or even 55-gallon water barrels, are needed to prepare for a longer time.
+Something larger, like a few 50-gallon stackable tanks, or even 55-gallon water barrels, is needed to prepare for a longer time.

 Many families don’t have enough room or money for more than that.
 Keep your capabilities in mind.
 If you can stock more, do it.
 If you can’t, then stock what you can and what you think you’ll need for a few days.